jagregory/abrash-zen-of-asm/src/chapter-07.md

 In protected mode, the segment registers don't contain memory addresses; instead, they contain segment selectors, which the 80286 and 80386 use to look up the actual segment information — location and attributes such as writability — in a table.
 Not only would it make no sense to perform arithmetic and the like on segment selectors, since selectors don't correspond directly to memory addresses, but because the segment registers are central to the memory protection scheme of the 80286 and 80386, they simply *cannot* be loaded arbitrarily — the 80286 and 80386 literally don't allow that to happen by instantly causing a trap whenever an invalid selector is loaded.

 What's more, it can take quite a while to load a segment register in protected mode.
 In real mode, moves to and from segment registers are just as fast as transfers involving general-purpose registers, but that's not the case in protected mode.
-For example, `mov es,ax` takes 2 cycles in real mode and 17 cycles in protected mode.
+For example, `mov es,ax`{.nasm} takes 2 cycles in real mode and 17 cycles in protected mode.

 Given all of the above, all you'd generally want to do in protected mode is load the segment registers with known-good segment selectors provided to you by the operating system.
 That doesn't affect real mode, which is all we care about, but since real mode and protected mode share most instructions, the segment-register philosophy of protected mode (which Intel no doubt had as a long-range goal even before they designed the 8088) carries over to real mode.